whatsupmailbox/whatsupmailbox.github.io/_posts/2016-02-12-Popsugar-Must-Have-Subscription-Box-February-2016-Review-Coupon.md

 <DD>Value $28</DD>
 </DL>

 <p>I love it when Popsugar includes a jewelry item.
-Rings tend to be iffy for me though as I have petite fingers and average sized rings is always too big for me.</p>
+Rings tend to be iffy for me though as I have petite fingers and average sized rings are always too big for me.</p>

 <br>